fncbook/fnc/chapter4/next.md

 # Next steps

 The fixed-point iteration has been used to prove results about convergence; see {cite}`quarteroniNumericalMathematics2007` for more details.
+An interesting extension of the fixed-point iteration is *Anderson acceleration*, which can speed up convergence a great deal.
+A nice introduction is given in {cite}`walkerAndersonAcceleration2011`.

 Solving nonlinear systems is a complex task.
 Some classic texts on the subject include {cite}`ortegaIterativeSolution2014`, {cite}`kelleyIterativeMethods1995`, and many others.